leventarican/leventarican.github.io/content/android-architecture.md

 <TextView android:text="@{viewmodel.data}" />
 ```

-> Too get such an `binding` object there are some prerequirements you need to too.
+To get such an `binding` object there are some prerequirements you need to do.
 E.g. include the dependency, wrap layout file with `<layout/>` tag and inflate the layout file.

 So you wrapped your layout file with `<layout>` and now want to use your views directly in your UI components.
 You need the respective binding instance.
-To get such an instance all you need to do is inflate the layout with your code with the `DataBindingUtil`.
-Let see some code artefacts.
+To get such an instance all you need to do is inflate the layout.
+There are two ways to inflate the layout: with `DataBindingUtil`
 ```kt
 val binding: FragmentDevBinding = DataBindingUtil.inflate(inflater, R.layout.fragment_dev, container, false)
 ```
-Within an `Activity` the way to get the binding is a bit different.
+The `DataBindingUtil` is describes as:
+> Utility class to create ViewDataBinding from layouts.

+Or with the (generated) binding class.
 ```kt
 val binding = MainActivityBinding.inflate(getLayoutinflater())
 ```

-> You may ask where do I get the `*Binding` class.
+You may ask where do I get the `*Binding` class.
 This class will be automatically generated when you wrap your layout file with `<layout>` tag.

-Thats also the reason why need to inflate the layout file with the `DataBindinUtil`.
+The base class for a data binding class is `ViewDataBinding`.
+Remember the `DataBindingUtil` can also return a data binding class.

+Android documentation recommendation for `DataBindingUtil` usage:
+> Use this version only if layoutId is unknown in advance.
+Otherwise, use the generated Binding's inflate method to ensure type-safe inflation.

 We can even rename the generate Binding class name.
-This is not obligatory just a additional information.
+This is not obligatory.
 ```xml
 <data class="Binding" />
 ```

-A note about the _lifecycle owner_.
+A note about the __lifecycle owner__.
 If you want to use Data Binding with `LiveData` then you need to set the lifecycle owner to your binding instance.
 This is needed to define the scope of the `LiveData` object.
 Check also the API doc.
 > Sets the LifecycleOwner that should be used for observing changes of LiveData in this binding

 A lifecycle owner is class with an Android lifecycle.
 Like `Activity` or `Fragment`.